18 Weeks Pregnant with Twins or Multiples

 Symptoms at 18 Weeks of Twin or Multiple Pregnancy

 Yes, the 18th week of your pregnancy is no less than a happy time of the journey and one of the best phases of the second trimester.
 Even so, it is not free from pain, and you will just have to make peace with it because when you finally hold your twins or multiples in your arms, everything will be worth it.

 - Your babies will continue to grow in size in the 18th week.
 Their weight would increase too.
 Your body has no other option but to bear the increasing strain, especially on the back and the lower back region.
 This pain will increase over time if you do not take ample rest.
 Light exercises and massages will help in providing relief from this pain.

 - You will also experience swelling in your body.
 Swelling in pregnancy is simply due to the boost in blood circulation as well as the tendency of muscles to retain water.
 All these fluids end up getting pooled in different areas of the body, especially the hands and the feet.
 Most of the times, a little exercise and massage can reduce the swelling and it will remain nothing but an irritation, which will fade away post-delivery.
 If you are suffering from varicose veins, using compression socks would prove to be quite beneficial.

 - Another minor irritation that gets worse for some women during this week is the tendency to encounter nosebleeds randomly.
 There’s no way out of it since it is another consequence of a blood circulation boost, affecting every other area of the body.

 Twin or Multiple Pregnancy – Belly at 18 Weeks

 The region lying below your navel will begin to expand considerably, as your uterus increases in size with the growth of your babies.
-Your tummy would be as large as a big muskmelon, with those numerous babies pushing it to expand further.
+Your 18 weeks pregnant with twins belly would be as large as a big muskmelon, with those numerous babies pushing it to expand further.
 Touching the lower end of your tummy will help you feel your uterus easily.

 Twin or Multiple Pregnancy at 18 Weeks – Ultrasound